By MIA Professional Practices and Technical

 Sustainability considerations have long influenced valuation assumptions, often implicitly through judgements on regulatory risk, licence to operate, governance quality and labour practices.
 IVS 2025 marks a clear shift by requiring these considerations to be made explicit, structured and documented.

-“IVS 2025 does not require valuers to start from zero.
-It requires sustainability considerations to be made explicit, structured and documented.”
+“IVS 2025 does not require valuers to reinvent existing approaches; rather, it requires sustainability considerations to be explicitly identified, systematically assessed, and documented within the valuation process.”

 -Leonard Woo, Partner, Valuation and Modelling Services, Deloitte Southeast Asia